Kernelization for Graph Packing Problems via Rainbow Matching: Conclusion

 \section{Conclusion}

-In this paper we introduced the rainbow matching technique in order to derive kernelization algorithms for the \textsc{Triangle-Packing in Tournament} problem and the {\sc Induced 2-Path-Packing} problem producing kernels of $k^{1+\frac{\O(1)}{\sqrt{\log{k}}}}$ and $\O(k)$ vertices respectively.
+In this paper we introduced the rainbow matching technique in order to derive kernelization algorithms for the \textsc{Triangle-Packing in Tournament} and \textsc{Feedback Vertex Set in Tournament} problems and the {\sc Induced 2-Path-Packing} and {\sc Induced 2-Paths Hitting Set} problems. {For the two first problems we derive kernels of $k^{1+\frac{\O(1)}{\sqrt{\log{k}}}}$ vertices, while for the two last we derive kernels of $\O(k)$ vertices}.
 We stress that both kernels are producing equivalent instance that are sub(di)graphs of the original input (di)graphs.
-An interesting project is to investigate for which (di)graph packing problems our technique can be used for the derivation of kernels of (almost) linear number of vertices.
-The general framework that encompass all such problems is the {\sc $r$-Set Packing} problem where, given a hypergraph $H$ whose all hyperedges have $r$ vertices and a non-negative integer $k$, the question is wether $H$ contains $k$ pairwise disjoint hyperedges.
-In \cite{Abu_Khzam10animp}, Abu-Khzam proved that this problem admits a kernel of $\O(k^{r-1})$ vertices.
-Any improvement of this to a kernel of $\O(k^{r-1-ε})$ vertices \mbintextxx{where the kernel is obtained by only removing vertices} \sedxx{Ok.} would imply equal size kernels for all packing problems where the structures that are packed may be modeled by the hyperedges of the input of the {\sc $r$-Set Packing} problem.
-It is an open challenge whether our technique can be applied to this general setting.
+An interesting project is to investigate for which (di)graph packing or hitting set problems our technique can be used for the derivation of kernels of (almost) linear number of vertices.
+The general frameworks that encompass all such problems are the {\sc $r$-Set Packing} and the {\sc $r$-Hitting Set} problems where, given a hypergraph $H$ whose all hyperedges have $r$ vertices and a non-negative integer $k$, the questions respectively are wether $H$ contains $k$ pairwise disjoint hyperedges and wether $H$ contains a set of size at most $k$ that intersects all the hyperedges.
+In \cite{Abu_Khzam10animp} and \cite{Abu_Khzam10akadhs}, Abu-Khzam proved that both problems admit kernels of $\O(k^{r-1})$ vertices.
+Any improvement of any of this to a kernel of $\O(k^{r-1-ε})$ vertices, {where the kernel is obtained by only removing vertices}, would imply equal size kernels for all packing problems or hitting set problems where the structures that are packed or hitted may be modeled by the hyperedges of the input of the {\sc $r$-Set Packing} or {\sc $r$-Hitting Set} problems.
+It is an open challenge whether our technique can be applied to these general settings.

-Finally, we wish to mention that the question whether \textsc{Triangle-Packing in Tournament} admits a kernel of linear number of vertices remains an open problem.
+Finally, we wish to mention that the questions of whether \textsc{Triangle-Packing in Tournament} or \textsc{Feedback Vertex Set in Tournament} admit a kernel of linear number of vertices remain open problems.